50.6 MB (2.3 MB compressed)

 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Waterjet cutter.
 Waterjet cutter being used to cut a steel anvil in two.
-The cutter cuts with a jet of water mixed with abrasives (such as silica sand or garnet) which is fired out of a carbide nozzle (upper left).
+The cutter cuts with a jet of water mixed with abrasives (such as silica sand or garnet) which is fired out of a carbide nozzle (centre right).
 Water is first compressed to about 12 percent of its original volume.
 It then enters a chamber where it is mixed with the abrasives.
 It then exits the nozzle at speeds of up to 900 metres per second.
 Abrasive water cutting is a high precision process that does not produce heat that can degrade metallurgical properties.
 Photographed in l'Ecole Nationale Superieure des Arts et Metiers (ENSAM), Paris, France.

 Model release not required.
 Property release not required.